Today’s Wonder of the Day was inspired by emma. emma Wonders, “What does a barometer measure?” Thanks for WONDERing with us, emma!

 Can you feel the pressure?
-It’s around you… all the time… everywhere you go.
+It’s there.
+All the time.
+Everywhere you go.
 What is it?
-Atmospheric pressure — often referred to simply as “air pressure” — is the constant force exerted on you by the weight of little particles of air.
+Atmospheric pressure — often referred to simply as air pressure — is the constant force on your body by the mass of air particles.

 Air molecules also take up space.
-Because there tends to be a lot of empty space between air molecules, air can either fill a big area, or it can be compressed to fit into a smaller area.
-When it’s compressed, air is said to be under high pressure.
+Because there is a lot of space between air molecules, air can either fill a big area or it can be compressed to fit into a smaller area.
+When it’s compressed, air is under high pressure.

 Earth’s atmosphere presses down on you with a force of almost 15 pounds per square inch.
-You may be wondering why it doesn’t feel that heavy or why you’re not crushed under the weight.
+You may WONDER why it doesn’t feel that heavy or why you’re not crushed under the weight.
 Remember that thing you do called breathing?

-Barometers measure atmospheric pressure using mercury, water or air.
+Barometers measure atmospheric pressure using mercury, water, or air.
 You’ll usually hear forecasters give measurements in either inches of mercury or in millibars (mb).
-Forecasters use changes in air pressure measured with barometers to predict short-term changes in the weather.
+Changes in air pressure, as measured with barometers, predicts short-term changes in the weather.

 Changes in air pressure signal the movement of high- or low-pressure areas of air, called fronts.
 Air molecules in high pressure areas tend to flow toward low pressure areas.
 We call this flow of air molecules wind.
 The larger the difference in pressure between areas, the stronger the winds will be.